-The Student Senate for California Community Colleges is pleased to announce that the Spring 2020 General Assembly will be held April 3 - 5, 2020, in Ontario at the Ontario Convention Center.
+The Student Senate for California Community Colleges is pleased to announce that the 2020 General Assembly will be held April 3 - 5, 2020, in Ontario at the Ontario Convention Center.

-This year's theme is “Student Voices Hold Power” At the Spring General Assembly, attendees will gather tools and tips on how to be effective as a student leader, representative, and advocate while serving the students of their college or student group.
-Delegates, student leaders, advisors, and all other interested parties are welcome to attend the Spring General Assembly.
+This year's theme is “Student Voices Hold Power” At the General Assembly, attendees will gather tools and tips on how to be effective as a student leader, representative, and advocate while serving the students of their college or student group.
+Delegates, student leaders, advisors, and all other interested parties are welcome to attend the General Assembly.
 All California community college delegates will consider resolutions that directly impact the California Community College System and its students and to guide the SSCCC into the future.
 New this year, the delegates will also elect the 2020 - 21 SSCCC Executives during the General Assembly.

 Attendees will have the opportunity to network with student leaders across the state, learn about current initiatives, and identify opportunities to become involved with the SSCCC.
 Below is information about the General Assembly Keynote Speakers.

 Join student advocates in Ontario April 3 - 5, 2020!

 Dr. Lande Ajose